krakintgithub/main/roadmap/Readme.md

 - Look into registering Krakin't in any other country via forums etc.

-DONE:
+CLOSED:
-- Code the native token components
+- Code the native token components - done
-- Document the native token components
+- Document the native token components - done
-- Make the code of conduct and ethics
+- Make the code of conduct and ethics - done